Tech tools for online teaching: Get the one-stop guide for tech tools for teachers

 - Ease of use is a critical factor as digital pens come in different widths and lengths and can have buttons on the side which you may not want.

 - Digital transcription of your hand-written notes is the primary function of a digital pen.
-Beside this, digital pens also come with built-in storage to record your notes in real-time and let you save them later.
+Besides, digital pens also come with built-in storage to record your notes in real-time and let you save them later.

 - You can either have a digital pen with ink or without ink depending upon whether you need a hard copy of your digitized notes as well.
 Digital pens can work with either a traditional notebook or only on their proprietary paper.